shubham1091/Python_for_everybody/Getting_Started/Chapter_Four/reading.md

 #define the function
 def print_lyrics():
     print("I'm a lumberjack, and I'm okay.")
-    print("I sleep all night and I work alll day.") print("Yo")
+    print("I sleep all night and I work all day.") print("Yo")
 #invoking the function
 print_lyrics()